Azure-Samples/selenium-grid-aks-keda/README.md

 A demo app is included to show cross network connectivity, and more typical Selenium tests.

-1. Install the Voting App On the other cluster
+1. Install the Azure Voting App sample on the other cluster

 ```bash
 az aks get-credentials -n aks-app-stest -g rg-stest-testapp --overwrite-existing